Britonia: Resident Bishops of Bretoña

-"Bishop Mailoc is the only Britonian prelate who has a Celtic name (= "great").
+"Bishop Maeloc is the only Britonian prelate who has a Celtic name (= "great").
 The other known bishops always bear Latin or Germanic names.(...)".

 Titular see

 No longer a residential bishopric, Britonia is today listed by the Catholic Church as a titular see.

 The diocese was nominally restored in 1969 as Latin Titular bishopric of Britonia (also Curiate Italian) / Britonien(sis) (Latin adjective).

 It has had the following incumbents, so far secular priests of the fitting Episcopal (lowest) rank: